 "Transition arrangements between primary and secondary school are particularly strong.
 This is no mean feat, considering that pupils join William Ellis from over 35 primary schools.
 The transition summer schools are well thought of by parents and pupils" Ofsted Feb 2017

-- Ways of the Head of Transition and Year 7 – and our SENDCO where necessary – liaising with your son’s Year 6 teacher
+- Liaison between the Head of Transition and Year 7 – and our SENDCO where necessary – and your son’s Year 6 teacher

 Boys are expected to come to school with all the books and equipment they will need for the lessons they have timetabled each day: